Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 * No support for prefix/wildcard queries in the namespace part (e.g. "TYPE:{http://www.*}person" won't work, "TYPE:{http://www.alfresco.org/model/content/1.0}pers*" works)
 * No support for descendant expansion in prefix/wildcard queries (e.g. TYPE: cm:pers* won't expand to cm:person descendants)

-## Expanded Queries

-Queries in this category are expanded to a boolean query with several clauses using criteria that are specific to each field.

 ### ALL